A man's kidney donation to a friend led to a life-saving discovery: "I'm not done living"

 "Growing up, I had to reconcile the fact that in order for my dad to live, somebody else had to die," he said.

-Layne has eight more years with his dad thanks to the transplant.
+Layne had eight more years with his dad thanks to the transplant.

 "It was his heart, his generosity, and his love of his father and the … memory of what his father went through that wanted him to do this for me," Pittell said.
 "Therefore, he saved his own life.
 I just am a byproduct."